Embedded Visual Prompt Tuning: More Results and Details

 For a more meaningful comparison, we have employed SETR as our segmentation framework to ensure consistency with VPT.
 We have utilized the same hyperparameters as in MMSegmentation~\cite{MMSegmentation}.
 However, we have opted to use ViT-Base/16 pretrained on ImageNet-21k as our backbone.

-\paragraph{\textbf{Apply VPT to more vision tasks}} We explored the effectiveness of fine-tuning algorithms on the medical segmentation dataset, kvasir-SEG~\cite{jha2020kvasir}.
+\paragraph{\textbf{Apply EPT to segmentation}} We explored the effectiveness of fine-tuning algorithms on the medical segmentation dataset, kvasir-SEG~\cite{jha2020kvasir}.
 We employed the same segmentation algorithm, SETR-PUP~\cite{zheng2021rethinking}, as used in VPT.
 For the ViT backbone, we utilized the ViT-Base/16 model pre-trained on ImageNet-21k.
 However, we did not use a pre-trained segmentation head.
-The de-facto approach is to fully fine-tune the pre-trained backbone in conjunction with the ConvNet head (Full).
-For comparison, we included three additional protocols: updating only the head layers, VPT, and adapter.
+The standard practice (Full) involves fully fine-tuning the pre-trained backbone alongside the ConvNet head.
+For comparison, three additional protocols are included: Head, VPT, and adapter.
 Additionally, we used full fine-tuning FCN-UN as a comparative benchmark.
 The results are shown in Tab \ref{tab:seg}.
-A major difference is that our EPT method lags behind in the segmentation task, with a lower mIoU compared to the head-only method, but outperforms VPT.
+A major difference is that our EPT method lags behind in the segmentation task, with a lower mIoU compared to the Head method, but outperforms VPT.
 The Adapter method achieves the best results in the segmentation task, surpassing the results of full fine-tuning.
 The reasons behind these results are still unclear, and further exploration is needed for our EPT in segmentation experiments.